Cadre (military)

+United States Armed Forces

-In the Military of the United States, a cadre is a group or member of a group of leaders, especially in units that conduct formal training schools.
+In the United States Armed Forces, a cadre is a group or member of a group of leaders, especially in units that conduct formal training schools.
 In United States Army jargon, the word is singular and plural.
 At the United States Military Academy, the upper-class cadets who conduct Cadet Basic Training for incoming freshmen are called the cadre.

+British Armed Forces

 In the British Armed Forces, a cadre is a group of instructors or a unit that trains potential instructors or non-commissioned officers (NCOs), in which case it usually also includes the trainees (e.g., the Mountain Leader Training Cadre of the Royal Marines).

+Japan Self-Defense Forces

 In the Japan Self-Defense Forces, the direct translation in Japanese for this word is "幹部, (kanbu)", which refers to the commissioned officers (幹部自衛官, kanbu-jieikan).
 The JMSDF unofficially uses the word "准幹部, jun-kanbu" which means, "associate cadre" if the word is directly translated for the warrant officers, since their position as the warrant officer is different from the other two (Ground and Air) branches.

+Canada

 Adapted from the military usage, in Canadian police services, a cadre is an individual officer.
 It is used in place of badge number and is used in Records Management Systems for dispatching and report entry.